Ninmada: Character

 The name Ninmada means "lord of the country" or "lady of the country" in Sumerian.
 Nin is a grammatically neutral term and can be found in the names of both female (Ninisina, Ninkasi, Ninmena) and male (Ningirsu, Ninazu, Ningishzida) deities.
 Some forty percent of earliest Sumerian deities had such names, including city gods, but also servants and children of major deities.

 It is assumed that there were two separate deities named Ninmada, but Antoine Cavigneaux and Manfred Krebernik consider it possible that they either shared the same origin or that they could have been partially conflated.
 Wilfred G. Lambert considered only the female Ninmada to function as a divine snake charmer.
 She fulfilled this role in the courts of Enlil and Anu.
 Frans Wiggermann considers the male Ninmada, the brother of Ninazu, and the snake charmer deity to be one and the same.
-This view is also supported by Frank Simons, who assumes there was only one Ninmada, both a snake charmer and the "worshiper of An," an epithet assumed to only refer to the male deity by other researchers.
-The god list An = Anum refers to Ninmada both as a snake charmer and as the "worshiper of An," and apparently considers the deity to be male.
+This view is also supported by Frank Simons, who assumes there was only one Ninmada, both a snake charmer and the "worshiper of An", an epithet assumed to only refer to the male deity by other researchers.
+The god list An = Anum refers to Ninmada both as a snake charmer and as the "worshiper of An". and apparently considers the deity to be male.

 According to Jeremiah Peterson, Ninmada's status as a brother of Ninazu might indicate he was considered to be a deity associated with the underworld.
-He additionally points out that in different copies of the Nippur god list, Ninmada alternates with Ningishzida.
+He additionally points out that in different copies of the Nippur god list, Ninmada alternates with Ningishzida, whose association with the underworld is well attested.